-Paired with the RSE education provisions, our overall approach to PHSE engages in a wide variety of subjects and activities to effectively develop pupil's personal, social, economic, physical and spiritual development.
-With the ethos particular to the need for pupils to be upstanding, model, British citizens whilst simultaneously acting as da'is (representatives) of Islam, the PHSE provisions are regarded with utmost importance at DUIHS, helping pupils to ASPIRE (see school ethos).
+Paired with the RSE education provisions, our overall approach to PSHE engages in a wide variety of subjects and activities to effectively develop pupil's personal, social, economic, physical and spiritual development.
+With the ethos particular to the need for pupils to be upstanding, model, British citizens whilst simultaneously acting as da'is (representatives) of Islam, the PSHE provisions are regarded with utmost importance at DUIHS.